I am committed to protecting your privacy. I will only use the information that I collect about you lawfully (in accordance with the Data Protection Act 1998).

 If you have any questions/comments about privacy, you should use the contact page

-ALL IMAGES ARE THE PROPERTY OF ROBERTO MANETTA AND ARE NOT OF PUBLIC DOMAIN
+ALL IMAGES AND VIDEOS ARE THE PROPERTY OF ROBERTO MANETTA AND ARE NOT OF PUBLIC DOMAIN

 Using these images without permission is in violation of international copyright laws (633/41 DPR19/78-Disg 154/97-L.248/2000)

-NO PHOTOS may be copied, reproduced, distribuited, republished, downloaded, displayed, posted or trasmitted in any forms or by any means, including electronic, mechanical, photocopying, recording without written permission of Roberto Manetta
+NO PHOTOS AND VIDEOS may be copied, reproduced, distribuited, republished, downloaded, displayed, posted or trasmitted in any forms or by any means, including electronic, mechanical, photocopying, recording without written permission of Roberto Manetta

 Every violation will be persued penally

-The copyright protection begins the moment you take a photo.
+The copyright protection begins the moment you take a photo or a video.